-What I love most about this Italian plum tart is that it looks really sophisticated and like something that you would have spent a lot of time making but it is actually very easy.
-After all, you know that if you are here on my website then the recipes will always be easy no matter how fancy they may look.
+What I love most about this Italian plum tart is that it looks really sophisticated and like something that you would have spent a lot of time making but it is actually very simple.

 - Eggs.